 About

-I like simulating the physical world with computers and using those simulations to design and optimize useful things.
-My focus is differentiable simulation: writing physics solvers that can compute not just what a system does, but exactly how it responds to changes, enabling gradient-based optimization over designs with enormous numbers of parameters.
+I simulate the physical world with computers and use those simulations to design and optimize useful things.
+My focus is differentiable simulation: writing physics solvers that compute not just what a given device does, but a map of how every design parameter affects it.
+You can use that map to optimize your hardware over millions of parameters, but also to analyze it, make it more robust, or improve your models of it.

 Before Flexcompute, I completed my PhD in Applied Physics at Stanford, advised by Prof. Shanhui Fan.
-My PhD work established some deep connections between physics and computation: I showed that wave physics maps exactly to recurrent neural networks, proposed and experimentally demonstrated backpropagation implemented in light for training optical neural networks, and developed adjoint methods for electromagnetic inverse design.
+My PhD work established some deep connections between physics and computation: I showed that wave physics can perform computation like a recurrent neural network, proposed and experimentally demonstrated backpropagation implemented in light signals for training optical neural networks, developed mathematical methods for gradient-based design in photonics, and created several open source solvers and design packages for simulation.

 Writing